 A study published in American Sociological Review found that parents who have frequent, child-centered discussions with their kids are more likely to have young adults who behave responsibly.

-4) They praise effort instead of praising their children for being smart.
+4) They praise effort instead of smarts.

 Children should know that they are loved no matter what.
 However, praise should be based on how hard they tried rather than just being proud of them.
 The latter can lead to giving up when problems arise for fear of not meeting expectations.